Pub/Sub at the edge with Fanout

 c:{"type": "subscribe", "channel": "mychannel"}

 It's important to understand that clients don't assert their own subscriptions.
-Clients make arbitrary HTTP requests or send arbitrary WebSocket messages, and it is your backend that determines whether or not clients should be subscribed to anything.
+Clients make arbitrary HTTP requests or send arbitrary WebSocket messages, and it is your backend that determines whether clients should be subscribed to anything.
 Your channel schema remains private between Fanout and your backend server, and in fact clients may not even be aware that publish-subscribe activities are occurring.

 If your client is a web browser, you will use JavaScript to initiate streaming requests to the backend:

-2. Long polling
+2. HTTP Long polling

 3. WebSockets

-Web browsers have built in support for Server-sent events via the EventSource API:
+Web browsers have built-in support for Server-Sent Events via the EventSource API:

 const evtSource = new EventSource('/test/sse');